 Tips for cutting acorn squash

-The ingredients I used in this acorn squash wild rice salad worked so well together, but I am sure you could easily play around with them.
-For one, you can easily make this vegan by missing out or replacing the goat’s cheese.
+This is a dish that you can easily play around with what goes in there.
+For one, you can easily make this vegan by missing out or replacing the goat's cheese.
 For the rest, I think having things that will cook in the oven is probably the key to save having too many dishes going on, but that may just be me!
-Go ahead and play around, I would love to hear what you find works well.

 - 1 cup wild rice or wild rice/brown/medley mix